S. Dakota GOP leader: Senator accused of harassment

 Crabtree said the investigative committee’s meetings would be open to the public, except when they delve into issues that are private by state law, and that the committee’s final report would be a public record.

-The committee will be made of seven Republicans and two Democrats.
+The committee will be made up of seven Republicans and two Democrats.

+Frye-Mueller is a part of a right-wing group of lawmakers and has proposed legislation removing school requirements for childhood vaccines.

+Vaccines have been championed as public health success stories, but rates among kindergarteners have dropped nationwide in recent years.
+Officials with the Centers for Disease Control and Prevention said that’s due to decreased confidence in vaccines and disruptions to routine health care during the pandemic are the.